Birthday celebrations

 Published in the Forverts on 1940-03-08

-Theater profession gathers to celebrate Sam Kestin’s 71st birthday
+Theater profession gathers to celebrate Sam Kasten’s 71st birthday

-The Yiddish theater profession will gather to celebrate the 71st birthday of the well-known comedian Sam Kestin, who has now been performing Yiddish theater for a full half-century.
+The Yiddish theater profession will gather to celebrate the 71st birthday of the well-known comedian Sam Kasten, who has now been performing Yiddish theater for a full half-century.

-A great event has been arranged on Wednesday March 20th at the Hopkinson Theater, where Kestin will appear in Mogulesko’s hugely success role of “Lemekh” in Dos Yiddishe Harz.
-In the performance, he will be joined by all the actors from the Hopkinson Theater as well as another famous mystery actor who has performed together with Kestin in diverse array of other plays.
+A great event has been arranged on Wednesday March 20th at the Hopkinson Theater, where Kasten will appear in Mogulesko’s hugely success role of “Lemekh” in Dos Yiddishe Harz.
+In the performance, he will be joined by all the actors from the Hopkinson Theater as well as another famous mystery actor who has performed together with Kasten in diverse array of other plays.

 After the performance there will be a magnificent concert at which the great stars of the Yiddish theater will perform.

-The comedian Sam Kestin writes a serious note18
+The comedian Sam Kasten writes a serious note18

 To my beloved public!